tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # Creating Classifiers Using Weka
 ACCT uses Weka Classifiers to count images, which the user will initially need to create.

-to start, close any images open in FIJI.
+to start, close any images open in Fiji.

-Then select all __training images__ in your file explorer progam and drag them to the FIJI user interface bar to open them all at once
+Then select all __training images__ in your file explorer progam and drag them to the Fiji user interface bar to open them all at once

-Once all images are open, use the FIJI search bar to apply the __Images to Stack__ operation
+Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation

-With the image stack selected, launch the __Advanced Weka Segmentation__ plugin from the FIJI search bar, or __Plugins__ menu.
+With the image stack selected, launch the __Advanced Weka Segmentation__ plugin from the Fiji search bar, or __Plugins__ menu.

-With the __full training image stack-- open in Weka, we can beging training classifiers
+With the __full training image stack__ open in Weka, we can beging training classifiers

 It is best to start with small amounts of input data, using a free selection tool to highlight some cell pixels in an image and adding them to __Class 1__ and some non-cell pixels, adding them to __Class 2__.